 AC FOX is the invention of Hugh McLaughlin, Ph.D.
 The AC FOX reactor is currently being used several factory environments and licensing rights are available.
 You can learn more by visiting ACFOX.com.

-For additional information on AC FOX and related topics, please see the links on the next page.
+For additional information on AC FOX and related topics, please see the links below.